Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

 At this point we clearly don't understand what is going on with the code, but just by reading this listing a couple of times we are getting familiar with the _names_ of this particular domain.
-Just let it soak in.
+Just let them soak in.

-Now I'm getting more curious and will take a look at these exposed data
-constructors: `Direction`, `Action`, and `Item`.
-Whenever a module exposes the inner contents of a type, that's an invitation to the world to depend on those values, so I'm sure it's going to be useful to take a peek.
+Now I'm getting a tad more curious and will take a look at these exposed data constructors: `Direction`, `Action`, and `Item`.
+Whenever a module exposes the inner contents of a type, that's an invitation to the world to depend on those values, so I know it's going to be useful to take a peek.

 ```elm
 type Direction